ts-roids

 100+ types and decorators to bullet proof TypeScript even more.

-tests @latest npm downloads
+CI @latest npm downloads Socket Badge

 Installation